 Lisa Borsook is one of the most recommended commercial leasing and infrastructure lawyers in the country, widely recognized for her knowledge, experience and commitment to her clients and the profession.

-Lisa Borsook is currently the executive partner of WeirFoulds LLP and was the firm's managing partner from 2007 to 2012.
-She is also the current Chairperson of its Commercial Leasing Practice Group and a member of the firm's Corporate Group and Women Lawyers Group.
+She is currently the executive partner of WeirFoulds LLP and was the firm’s managing partner from 2007 to 2012.
+She is also currently co-chair of the Commercial Leasing Practice Group and a member of the firm’s Corporate Group and Women Lawyers Group.

-The negotiation and completion of commercial leases for a variety of local and national landlords, including mixed use developments, ground leases, and retail, industrial and office leases.
+The negotiation and completion of commercial leases for a variety of local and national landlords and tenants, including mixed use developments, ground leases, and retail, industrial and office leases.

-The development of Filmport in the Portlands on behalf of the Toronto Port Lands Company.
+The development of Filmport in the Portlands on behalf of the City of Toronto Economic Development Corporation (Toronto Port Lands Company).

-The negotiation of ground lease, office and retail arrangements on behalf of the Liquor Board of Ontario and the Ontario Cannabis Realty Corporation.
+The negotiation of ground lease, office and retail arrangements on behalf of the Liquor Board of Ontario.

-- Repeatedly recognized in the Canadian Legal Lexpert® Directory as a leading practitioner (2006 – 2018)
+- Repeatedly recognized in the Canadian Legal Lexpert Directory as a leading practitioner in Property Leasing

-- Repeatedly recognized by Best Lawyers® in Canada as a leading practitioner in Commercial Leasing Law and Real Estate Law (2008-2018)
+- Repeatedly recognized by Best Lawyers in Canada as a leading practitioner in Commercial Leasing Law and Real Estate Law (2008-2022)

 - Acritas Stars: Independently Rated Lawyers; Nominated as a stand-out lawyer by senior in-house counsel (2018)